NCEAS/eml/docs/eml-semantic-annotations-primer.md

 animals born at the same time to the same mother, etc.).
 Yet another example is if you search for datasets about "carbon flux", then datasets about "carbon dioxide flux" can also be returned because "carbon dioxide flux" is considered a type of "carbon flux".

-**Semantic statements must be logically consistent; they are not simply a set of loosely structured keywords.**
+**Semantic statements must be logically consistent, as they are not simply a set of loosely structured keywords.**
 The examples here should also make clear that inconsistent annotations could have dreadful consequences.
 So be careful, and if you have questions, bring them up in your community for feedback.